Deiv101/Time_Series_Analysis/README.md

 **‘p’** is the order of the **‘Auto Regressive’ (AR)** term.
 It refers to the number of lags of $Y$ to be used as predictors.
 And *‘q’* is the order of the **‘Moving Average’ (MA)** term.
 It refers to the number of lagged forecast errors that should go into the ARIMA Model.

-### What are AR and MA models
-So what are AR and MA models?

 A pure **Auto Regressive** (AR only) model is one where $Y_t$ depends only on its own lags.
 That is, $Y_t$ is a function of the ‘lags of $Y_t$’.